PopicLab/insilicoSV/docs/use_cases.md

     number: 10
 ```
 An `INDEL` can be defined using the pre-defined INDEL type, or by specifying DEL or INS types with a length range below 50.
-If you choose the pre-defined `INDEL` type, each variant within the set will be randomly assigned as either a DEL or an INS.
+If the pre-defined `INDEL` type is chosen, each variant within the set will be randomly assigned as either a DEL or an INS.
 You can also omit the `length_ranges` parameter for the INDEL type, in which case it will automatically default to a range of `[[1, 50]]`.

 ### Example 1c - Unbounded dispersions